FouadAlkhoury/MolecularFeatureRanking/README.md

 ### gc_gnn.py
 This script trains and evaluates the downstream graph classification GNN using he feature rankings predicted by the previously trained FR-GNN model.
 The graph-classification stage supports three GNN architectures: Graph Convolutional Network (GCN), Graph Attention Network (GAT), and GraphSAGE.
 The script records the selected feature count, training and test accuracy, model architecture, and experimental run in the output reports.

+### plots_menu.py
+This script generates the figures reported in the manuscript through a unified command line interface.
+After launching the script, the user selects a figure by entering the corresponding number and the associated plotting routine is executed.
+The required results and auxiliary analysis files are stored in the plots_data/ directory.
+All generated figures are saved to the plots_output/ directory, typically in PNG and PDF formats.